Major UK methane greenhouse gas leak spotted from space

 It was detected by Leeds University with the help of specialist satellites.

-Methane - a greenhouse gas - is responsible for about 30% of the rise in global temperatures.

-Emily Dowd, PhD researcher at the School of Earth and Environment and the National Centre for Earth Observation, University of Leeds, had been using satellite imagery to assess methane leaks from landfill sites.
+Emily Dowd, a PhD researcher at the university's School of Earth and Environment and the National Centre for Earth Observation, had been using satellite imagery to assess methane leaks from landfill sites.

 But she noticed on the images the distinct marker of a methane leak some miles away, coming from a gas pipeline owned by Wales and West Utilities.

-Methane has a global warming potential 28 times greater than carbon dioxide over 100 years.

 Identifying and tackling methane emissions is a crucial objective of the UK and other countries seeking to tackle climate change.